Degrees and Fields of Study

 Please append to your essay a brief statement of your plans for financing your graduate work.
 This statement must be included, whether or not you are applying for financial aid.

-Writing Sample (All Applicants): A writing sample is required.
+Writing Sample (All other programs except French Studies/Anthropology and Joint M.A. in French Studies/Journalism): A writing sample is required.
 It should be limited to 25 double-spaced pages, perhaps drawing from a larger work.
 For the joint Ph.D. in French and French Studies, it should be written in French.
 For all other programs, it may be written in French or English.
 It may be a term paper, essay or publication that demonstrates your capacity to conduct research and/or social historical, political, cultural, or literary analysis.
 It need not have been published.

 Writing Sample (Joint M.A. in French Studies/Journalism): In addition to the writing sample described above for all applicants, three additional writing samples are required for Journalism.
 The writing samples need not have been published, although if you have clips you are proud of, please do submit them.
 The samples should represent your best overall work and your aptitude for journalism.
 Clips from your college newspaper, personal essays, academic research papers, and short fiction are all acceptable.

-Dual-Degree Applicants: Dual-degree applicants must also apply to the School of Law.
+Dual-Degree Applicants: Dual-degree M.A.-J.D. applicants must also apply to the School of Law.

 The Graduate School of Arts and Science reserves the right to change this information at any time.
 This document supersedes all previous versions.